Our new exhibition opens this Saturday, 8th July with a preview event at 2pm. Details below:

-Refreshments provided, free parking, everyone welcome
+Refreshments provided, free parking, all welcome

-Exhibition continues until 3 June
+Exhibition continues until 22 July

 Open Wednesday – Saturday, 11am – 3pm and by appointment

 All around us are cartoony, sentimental images of animals and children.
 This exhibition presents the work of three artists as they grapple with the real-life creatures.
 Their work examines our desire to exert control over nature (and our own wild offspring) as we socialise and tame them but it also celebrates children’s freedom of expression and their joy in life.

 Stephanie Rubin uses charcoal drawings as a testing ground for new ideas, building up to sculpture scale.
 She writes: “Sometimes I look at my kids and am shocked at how suddenly they have changed.
 When did that happen without me noticing?
 My eldest, when running or walking, pirouettes.
 On asking him about this involuntary action he replied, ‘It makes me feel dizzy, happy’.
 The vertigo/disorientation we get as adults is unpleasant and we avoid it whereas in children it gives us a feeling of euphoria.
 I decided to capture in drawings, prints and sculptures this series of unselfconscious movements.
 I am working towards modelling a life size sculpture”.

 Both Stephanie Fawbert and Nikki Tompsett use their own first-hand observations of animals and children as the basis of their paintings.
 Nikki Tompsett’s practice “explores the edges of her painting, concentrating on playful sculptury/fabricy things.
 Grabbing more or less an hour here or there to make, fast, thoughtful, delicate and tough objects that hang or fall.